amandahinton/homeslice/README.md

 ##  Features
 * Users
-  * User functionality including registration, Login/Logout authentication, and authorization to perform different CRUD operations throughout the site.
+  * User functionality including registration, Login/Logout authentication, and authorization to perform different CRUD operations throughout the site
-  * The Bcrypt hashing algorithm is used to maintain password security
+  * Bcrypt hashing algorithm used to maintain password security
   * All forms are protected against csurf attacks
 * Homes
   * One user has one or more homes, which is the recipient of one or more bookings